2024 Solar Incentives Guide for Manteno, IL - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
+One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a predetermined percentage of the cost of your solar system.

 Speaking with your local Manteno solar panel installer is the best way to understand how the ITC could apply to you.